German Studies

 Course Level: Undergraduate Lower-Level

 Description: Development of interactional competence in German (sociolinguistic and sociocultural knowledge) to communicate and interact with speakers of German.
 The course is based on a student-centered, critical-thinking approach to language analysis/acquisition.
 No prior knowledge of this language is necessary.
 Placement Test is required.
-Mutually Exclusive: Credit cannot be earned for GERM 141 and GERM 101/GERM 106/GERM 222.
+Effective May 15, 2019, this course does not carry D1 credit.
+Mutually Exclusive: Cannot register for GERM 141 if student has credit for GERM 101/GERM 106/GERM 222.

 GERM 142 - FIRST YEAR GERMAN II